UKHomeOffice/developer-induction/slides/03-how-we-work/1100-technology-stack.md

 https://ukhomeoffice.github.io/coe/resources/tech-stack/

-Note you will need to request access from the [Centre of Excellence for Engineering](mailto:engineering@digital.homeoffice.gov.uk) to be able to view this
+Note you will need to request access from the [Centre of Excellence](mailto:CentreOfExcellenceCentral@digital.homeoffice.gov.uk) to be able to view this